-Composition and Literature Coordinator: Seamus Gibbons
+Composition and Literature Coordinator: Dr. Caroline Kelley

 The liberal arts Associate of Arts degree (A.A.) is designed to provide students with the coursework needed to transfer to a four-year institution and pursue a bachelor’s degree in literature.
 The Literature option provides students the opportunity to sharpen their critical reading, thinking, and writing skills by taking courses organized by genre, topic, geographical location, and time period.
-It prepares students for further study at four-year institutions in literary studies and the humanities, as well as other majors that require a solid foundation in critical thinking skills.
-This preparation is also valuable for students seeking employment in a wide variety of fields.
+A focus on Literature prepares students for further study at four-year institutions in literary studies and the humanities, as well as many other majors that require a solid foundation in critical thinking skills.
+This preparation is also valuable for students seeking employment in multiple fields.
 Students are strongly encouraged to consult with Bergen Community College faculty and Career Services as they begin to explore career options.
 Students can also utilize Career Coach, a resource provided by Bergen, to explore degree programs and corresponding careers https://bergen.emsicc.com.

-Students pursuing the Associates of Arts degree (A.A.) can transfer into majors, such English, literature, and composition.
+Students pursuing the Associates of Arts degree (A.A.) can transfer into a wide variety of majors.
 Many four-year colleges require coursework in literature.
 Students are encouraged to work closely with Bergen Community College faculty and Advising Transfer Services.
 Students planning to transfer to a four-year institution in NJ can explore the “Transfer Programs” feature on NJ Transfer https://njtransfer.org.